Cindy Campbell: Scary Movie

 Cindy is a high school student attending B. A. Corpse High School with her boyfriend Bobby Prinze.
 Their friends include Brenda Meeks, Buffy Gilmore, Ray Wilkins and Greg Phillipe.
-Despite being in a committed relationship with Bobby, the two of them still haven't consummated their relationship.
-Following Drew Decker's death, it's revealed that one year prior, the six of them had accidentally ran over a man while drinking.
-While the man was unharmed, they didn't notice and after accidentally knocking him unconscious, dumped his body at a pier.
+Despite being in a committed relationship with Bobby, the two of them still have not consummated their relationship.
+Following Drew Decker's death, it is revealed that one year prior, the six of them had accidentally ran over a man while drinking.
+While the man was unharmed, they did not notice and after accidentally knocking him unconscious, dumped his body at a pier.
 Later the same day, she notices Ghostface outside her classroom and a note on her desk telling her that "they know what she did last Halloween".
 After being attacked by Ghostface, she assumes that Bobby is the killer and gets him arrested.
 After the real killer calls her, she decides to invite her friends to keep each other safe.
 Thanks to Shorty, the small get-together turns into a party.
-After having sex with Bobby, it's revealed that he is gay and in a relationship with Ray.
-Despite killing Shorty, they reveal to her that they're copycats of the real killer who appears and kills both of them.
+After having sex with Bobby, it is revealed that he is gay and in a relationship with Ray.
+Despite killing Shorty, they reveal to her that they are copycats of the real killer who appears and kills both of them.
 After knocking him out, Cindy is taken to the police station where she realizes Doofy, Buffy's brother, is the killer.
 Despite running after him, Doofy manages to escape, leaving Cindy screaming in the middle of the street, only to get ran over by a car.